Maeevick/maeevick.zola/grimble-running/README.md

 # Then open http://127.0.0.1:4000
 ```

-_Warning: The current WASM bundle is... let's say "generously sized" (~45MB) for such a simple game.
+**Warning**: The current WASM bundle is... let's say "generously sized" (~45MB) for such a simple game.
 I'm working on convincing Bevy to be less enthusiastic about including every possible feature.
-Future optimizations planned!_
+Future optimizations planned!

+**Development Integration:**
+This project automatically deploys via GitHub Actions to Scaleway Object Storage and integrates seamlessly with the main website.

+For more technical details on this automated sorcery or other technical stuff, visit [The Trix's Lab](https://www.maeevick.com/lab/) (you may take a look at the GitHub Action's workflow too).

-### Project Structure
+#### Project Structure

 ```
 grimble-running/